MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 After you authenticate with Active Directory or Azure Active Directory, an [access token](how-to-manage-access-tokens.md) is returned.
 This access token is then passed in the request header of every subsequent `mrsdeploy` request.

-Keep in mind that each API call and every `mrsdeploy` function requires authentication with R Server.
+Keep in mind that each API call and every `mrsdeploy` function requires authentication with Machine Learning Server.
 If the user does not provide a valid login, an `Unauthorized` HTTP `401` status code is returned.

 ## Remote connection states
 Depending on how you configure the `session` and `commandline` login parameters are subtle, your execution context can switch between local and remote contexts.